caerwynj/notes/inferno-kernel.md

 Most of the implementation of kread, kwrite, kopen, etc in sysfile use kernel `Chan` channels to devices for I/O.

+Note that C libraries called from the dis VM that wish to make system calls, such as libdraw, use the `discall.c` interface for `libwrite()` and `libread()`.
+These routines release and acquire at the VM as needed before calling the kernel interface.

 ## Kernel Channels